Open In Colab Open in Kaggle

 You will start out your two weeks at Climatematch Academy covering the fundamentals for understanding climate science data and research.
 This will include an overview of the climate system and xarray, as well as an introduction to good, equitable research practices.

-You will then switch your focus on different types of climate data.
+You will then switch your focus to different types of climate data.
 You will use reanalysis products, remote sensing data, and paleoclimate proxy data to understand multi-scale climate interactions, climate monitoring, and variations in past marine, terrestrial, and atmospheric climates.

 This will be followed by an introduction to the future of the climate system as predicted through climate modeling.
-You will learn about climate models, how to interpret their projections of future climate and the standard framework for assessing socio-economic climate risks.
+You will learn about climate models, how to interpret their projections of future climate, and the standard framework for assessing socio-economic climate risks.
 You will also explore pathways to mitigate those risks.
 During this time, you will also have a full day to work on your research projects, which will give you a chance to incorporate these new insights into your data analyses and interpretation.

 Finally, the course will cover the responses to climate change, including identification of extreme climate events, like heatwaves, droughts, or wildfires, and the use of climate data for tracking the impacts of climate change to inform adaptation measures.